tswow/tswow-wiki-0.13/Introduction/4_CustomClass.md

 import { std } from 'tswow-stdlib';

 export const NECROMANCER_CLASS =
-    std.Classes.create('mymod','necromancer','NECROMANCER','MAGE');
+    std.Classes.create(
+        // Mod id
+        'myname-mymod',
+        // Entity id
+        'necromancer',
+        // Entity id in uppercase, used internally by World of Warcraft 'NECROMANCER',
+        // The parent name of our class.
+        'MAGE');

 NECROMANCER_CLASS.addRaces(['HUMAN','ORC','BLOODELF']);

-NECROMANCER_CLASS.Name.enGB.set('Necromancer');
+// Changes the english display name to "Necromancer" NECROMANCER_CLASS.Name.enGB.set('Necromancer');
 ```

-This creates a new class with the identifier "Necromancer" based off the mage class.
+This creates a new class with the name "Necromancer" based off the Mage class.
 Run the `build data` command and enter the character creation screen.
 You should see your new class added.

 ![](necromancer-charcreate.png)